MicrosoftDocs/OfficeDocs-SharePoint/OneDrive/help-users-use-discover-view.md

 ### Using the Discover view on a day-to-day basis

-You can point users to the Discover view help article: [Are my documents safe in the Discover view in OneDrive for Business?](https://support.office.com/article/98cbb291-71e7-4355-b130-ac5f2cfe3d35)
+Point users to the Discover view help article: [Are my documents safe in the Discover view in OneDrive for Business?](https://support.office.com/article/98cbb291-71e7-4355-b130-ac5f2cfe3d35)

 ## Help users troubleshoot the Discover view
 <a name="HelpTS"> </a>

-Use the information in this section to help troubleshoot issues in the Discover view.
+To help troubleshoot issues in the Discover view, see this info:

 - [Users don't see user pictures in the Discover view](help-users-use-discover-view.md#Nopics)